pkoelich/Vancouver_CityScope/README.md

 1. Use explore statistics to find the minimum and maximum values for the field, then normalize each entry according to those values.
 This will be used for comparison in the MCDA.

 ### 4.5 Accessibility Index

-#### 4.5.1 Service Area Calculation
+#### 4.5.1 Network Dataset Creation
-Using a network dataset, service areas were created around public transportation stops at four distance thresholds:
+1. Add a distance field and use Calculate Geometry to calculate the length of each road in meters.
-1. 150m (high accessibility)
+2. Add a 'from elevation' field and a 'to elevation' field.
+Assign values of 1 to bridges and overpasses to simulate real walking along the network.
-2. 300m (moderate accesibility)
+3. Create a network dataset

-3. 450m ( low accessibility)
+#### 4.5.2 Service Area Calculation
-4. Greater than 450m (very low accessibility)
+1. Import bus stops, bus exchanges, and skytrain stations as facilities in the service area

-The total land area covered by each service area within each census tract was calculated.
+2. Run service area analysis with 150m, 300m, and 450m cutoffs.
+Set output geometry to high precision and dissolve

-#### 4.5.2 Accessibility Index Calculation
+#### 4.5.3 Accessibility Index Calculation

 For each census tract, the proportion of land covered by each service area was computed:
 Proportion=Service Area within Census TractTotal Census Tract Area\text{Proportion} = \frac{\text{Service Area within Census Tract}}{\text{Total Census Tract Area}}